Smith Ely Jelliffe: Biography

 One of the earliest Freudian adherents in the United States, Jelliffe (with the aid of his rarely attributed first wife, Helena Leeming Jelliffe, who died in 1916) produced after the turn-of-the-century numerous translations of European works in psychopathology, neurology, psychiatry, and psychotherapy.
-From about 1902 he owned and edited for the next forty years the influential Journal of Nervous and Mental Disease.
+From about 1902, he owned and edited for the next forty years the influential Journal of Nervous and Mental Disease.
 In 1907 he, in his first collaboration with White, founded and edited the Nervous and Mental Disease Monograph Series, which published the earliest translations of Freud, Jung, Adler, and other European psychoanalysts, as well as monographs in psychiatry and neurology.

 His and White's Diseases of the Nervous System: A Text-Book of Neurology and Psychiatry (1915, 6th edition 1933) was a standard period textbook that was also the first American textbook to devote substantial space to psychopathology and psychoanalysis (all of part three in the first edition dealt with "psychic or symbolic systems").
 Jelliffe's 1918 The Technique of Psychoanalysis was the first book in any language explicitly devoted to analytic technique.
 Not an important theoretician in any of the fields in which he practiced, Jelliffe was significant more as a behind-the-scenes mover, especially through his translations and the serials that he owned and edited.

 Jelliffe was probably the first notable, self-identified American book collector in neuroscience, psychiatry, and psychoanalysis.
 He amassed an enormous library of books, journals, and offprints (well over ten tons in weight), which must surely have been the largest and most important collection in private hands in North America in the early 20th century.
 Jelliffe's savings were wiped out by the stock market crash in 1929, so he was forced to continue working into his late seventies.
-In 1942 he sold the bulk of his book and journal collection to The Institute of Living in Hartford, Connecticut, though he still retained thousands of books, which Nolan D. C. Lewis inherited after Jelliffe's death.
+In 1942, he sold the bulk of his book and journal collection to The Institute of Living in Hartford, Connecticut, though he still retained thousands of books, which Nolan D. C. Lewis inherited after Jelliffe's death.
+He died on September 25, 1945.